get-crypto/rub/README.md

 Further information about Dash Core is available in the [doc folder](/doc).

-What is Dash?
+What is Rub?
 -------------

-Dash is a digital currency that enables instant, private payments to anyone, anywhere in the world.
+Rub is a digital currency that enables instant, private payments to anyone, anywhere in the world.
 Dash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Dash Core is the name of the open